 The Photoshop toolbox provides access to many of the most commonly used tools in the program, and additional options for a tool are typically shown in the toolbar at the top of the window.
 But if a tool has other options or settings, as is the case with theÂ Type tool, then those can often be found in a separate panel.

-The Type tool in Photoshop CS5 has an associated panel called the Character panel, and includes a number of additional type settings that can help you to customize your text layers.
+The Type tool in Photoshop CS5 has an associated panel called the Character panel and includes a number of additional type settings that can help you to customize your text layers.
 But if you need to access the Character panel and do not see it on your screen, then it may be hidden from view.
-Fortunately there are two different ways to show the Character panel in Photoshop CS5, and you can use either of these methods to gain access to the settings that it contains.
+Fortunately, there are two different ways to show the Character panel in Photoshop CS5, and you can use either of these methods to gain access to the settings that it contains.

-How to Display the Character Panel in Photoshop CS5
+How to Display the Character Panel in Photoshop CS5 (Guide with Pictures)

 We will show you two methods below that can be used to display the Character panel in Adobe Photoshop CS5.
 Both options will lead to the same results, so you can use whichever method you prefer.